lsaether/whisper-tools/README.md

 **Doesn't the web3.js library have whisper?**

 Yes.
 This is an alternative that *may* be better for your use case, if you intend to only use Whisper and not the other functionality that web3 brings in.
+This package also uses the latest v.6.0 Whisper API used in geth, while web3.js used the older v.5.0 API (at the time of writing).